Shadow Watch: Reception

 The game received mixed reviews according to the review aggregation website GameRankings.
 Christian A. O'Brien of NextGen said in an early review, "Unless you want to trudge through medieval technology and game play, pass right on by Shadow Watch.
 It belongs in the history books."
+GamePro said that the game was "perfect for a quick mission, with none of the elaborate notes you have to employ for tracking inventory, research, and travels in larger, more complex turn-based tactical games."